 Your wealth-building rate might change on a month-to-month basis.
 Katie and I used to calculate each month how much of our earnings were invested.
 Then over the year we could calculate an average.

 One reason for the monthly fluctuations is down to your spending.
 Some months you might have more expenditure buying things like glasses or medical bills.
 Some months you might have lower expenditure and be able to save more.
 Your percentage savings rate will change with your spending.

 The other reason for your savings rate changing is fluctuations in your earnings.
 If you're self-employed or a company director you probably have uneven income each month.
 There might be months where you have a negative savings rate because you didn't earn as much and other months where you have close to a 90% savings rate because you had a very good month in your business.
 In this case once you have a few months of tracking your savings rate you can start to average out over the last quarter, 6 months or year.

 Katie and I recommend using a tool like money dashboard (UK), mint (USA) or personal capital (USA) to track your spending each month and to calculate your savings rate.

 We then treated it as a game to see if we could continually improve our savings rate and put more of our money into our investments.
 We were prioritising buying our freedom over buying extra stuff.

 Help is at hand – free template

-The better informed you are about your spending, where your money is going and how much you are saving for your retirement be better able you are to plan for a bright financial future!
+The better informed you are about your spending, where your money is going and how much you are investing for your retirement the better able you are to plan for a bright financial future!

 How to get involved?